Rakta Charitra 2

-Rakta Charitra 2 (Rakht Charitra 2 in Hindi) is a 2010 Indian political action thriller film based on the life of Paritala Ravindra.
-The film was directed by Ram Gopal Varma and written by Prashant Pandey.
-Primarily shot in Telugu and Hindi, the film is a sequel to Rakta Charitra, which released two months earlier.
-The film stars Suriya in the lead role along with an ensemble cast including Vivek Oberoi, Sudeep, Shatrughan Sinha, Radhika Apte, Priyamani, Zarina Wahab, Kitty and Subhalekha Sudhakar.
+Rakta Charitra 2 is a 2010 Indian biographical political action thriller film directed by Ram Gopal Varma and written by Prashant Pandey.
+Based on the life of Paritala Ravindra, the film is a direct sequel to Rakta Charitra which released two months earlier.
+The film features an ensemble cast of Vivek Oberoi, Suriya, Sudeep, Shatrughan Sinha, Priyamani, Radhika Apte, Zarina Wahab, Sushmita Mukherjee, Ajaz Khan, Tanikella Bharani and Subhalekha Sudhakar.